‘Smart guns’ promise to keep guns out of the wrong hands - NewsBreak

 “I’d seen the abject failure of every policy to try and do something about gun safety,” Glaser said.
 “Lobbying, regulations and lawsuits and it all goes nowhere.
 Not one life is saved.”

-Advocates for smart guns say they could help decrease the number of suicide, crime and accidental deaths.JCPD: Body found on I-26 near Okolona Road exit closes both westbound lanes
+Advocates for smart guns say they could help decrease the number of suicide, crime, and accidental deaths.FAA grounds US flights amid North Korea missile launch

 LodeStar Works co-founder Ginger Chandler told NewsNation’s Markie Martin that she believes now is the time to bring smart guns to the market because consumers are more comfortable with smart devices and technology has gotten better.